A Modern Day Health Concern

 Recommendations: We suggest a trying maximum of one-per-room and, in the first instance, probably just starting with two or three for the whole house.
 Typically a small Flat with one Socket Circuit would only require two DE Filters.
 A typical house with an upstairs and two Socket Circuits would require three DE Filters: two for the downstairs circuit, one in Lounge because this is generally where most of the electrical equipment is, and one in Kitchen.
 The third one is for the upstairs socket circuit.
 A larger house, one with more than two socket circuits, would require one more DE Filter for each extra socket circuit.
 However, always be guided by the DE Power Pollution Meter readings and percentage reduction achieved to determine the best results, placement of Filters and the total number of Filters required.
 You are looking to reduce DE Levels to around 100 mV or lower!

-Please note that contrary to what some other sites may advise, you do not need 10-20 DE Filters in a house!
+Please note the new DE2 Filters replace the old DE1 Electropulse Filters and that contrary to what some other sites may advise, you do not need 10-20 DE Filters in a house!
 In fact this many would be counterproductive and may make the situation worse.
 Our Electropulse Filters (DE Filters) are manufactured in the UK and are designed to cope with our higher voltage system of 230-250v.
 Rather than being based on the US 110v system that other DE Filters are based upon.
 They are CE Marked, RoHS Compliant and 100% safe to use.

 Houses that are badly affected by internal DE would generally have DE Levels in the 400s/600s, and even higher, up to 1200 mV and above (into the 1800s) in some cases where Solar Panels are fitted nearby.
 The use of the DE Filters is designed to reduce these potentially harmful DE Levels (spikes of bad energy/information if you like) down to a more natural DE of 40-80 mV.
 Which is what you would expect from a 50-60Hz 230-250v system like the one we have in the UK.
 Though ideally what you would be looking for is a 90% reduction in DE Levels, or around 100 mV or lower.
 That is exactly what the DE Filters manage to achieve, with only 2-4 Filters.
 You DO NOT need to use more Filters than this unless you have exceptional circumstances of course, like polluted power coming in through the supply line, which the DE Meter will detect anyway.